node-dot-cpp/memory-safe-cpp/library/doc/EASTL-and-containers.md

 ### Safety of zombie and zeroed instances

-Types must remain safe even after destructor has run or even if we access a zeroed instance.
+Containers must remain safe even after destructor has run or even if we access a zeroed instance.
 For zombie instances is usually enought to modifty the class destructor to put the instance in a valid state.
 For zeored instances sometimes we are lucky enought that a zeroed instance is bit to bit identical to a valid state, but when that is not the case (like `unordered_map`) we must take extra precautions to verify we are not accessing a zeroed instance.